 Are there known issues with Windows 11 and older Edge VPN profiles?

 Some enterprise environments require profile reconfiguration after major Windows updates.
 If you experience mismatch errors, re-import the profile or contact IT for a fresh configuration package.
-Best vpns for restricted countries access the internet freely
+Does proton vpn slow down your internet speed the real deal 2026

 Is there a way to verify I’m connected to the corporate network?